openpnp/openpnp/Camera-White-Balance.md

 Use the **Mapped Finely** button to get a White-Balance that is mapped to many individual brightness level bands.
 This will finely compensate casts that are more/less pronounced at certain levels.
 If certain brightness level bands are missing, OpenPnP will tell you so.
 You then need to add camera subjects with these brightness levels present.

+Use the **Reset** button to set the color balance to the neutral position (which is also the default).
+The white-balance is then effectively switched off, no computation cost is then incurred.

 ![white-balance-methods](https://user-images.githubusercontent.com/9963310/132952607-9439bded-17dc-4b1a-9631-b53caa26515e.gif)

 ### Notes